Food & Drink

 What is the difference between New York and Chicago-style pizza?

-New York-style pizza is characterized by its thin, wide, foldable crust that is crispy along the edge yet soft and pliable beneath the toppings.
-Chicago deep dish, created at Pizzeria Uno by Ike Sewell in 1943, features a thick, buttery crust pressed into a deep round pan, with cheese layered directly on the dough and a chunky tomato sauce on top, essentially inverting the traditional pizza structure.
+New York-style pizza features a thin, foldable crust with a wide, triangular slice.
+Chicago deep dish, created at Pizzeria Uno by Ike Sewell in 1943, uses a tall, buttery crust baked in a deep pan with cheese on the bottom and chunky tomato sauce on top.

 Where was pizza actually invented?

-Modern pizza as we know it originated in Naples, Italy.
-While flatbreads with toppings existed in ancient civilizations, the pizza we recognize today took shape in 18th-century Naples.
-The iconic Margherita pizza was created in 1889 by pizzaiolo Raffaele Esposito for Queen Margherita of Italy, using tomato, mozzarella, and basil to represent the colors of the Italian flag.
-The first pizzeria in the United States was Lombardi's, which opened in New York City in 1905.
+Modern pizza originated in Naples, Italy.
+The iconic Margherita pizza was created in 1889 by Raffaele Esposito for Queen Margherita of Italy, featuring tomato (red), mozzarella (white), and basil (green) to represent the Italian flag.

 What are the most popular pizza toppings worldwide?